Fatima-css/aws-three-tier-vpc-architecture-project/README.md

 **1. Internet-Facing Load Balancer Security Group**
 - **Purpose:** The “front door” for the app, that takes traffic from internet users.
-- **Inbound Rule:** Allow HTTP (80) from my IP (for testing).
-Only my computer can reach the load balancer on port 80.
+- **Inbound Rule:** Allow HTTP (80) from my IP (for testing)
+- **Why:** During development and testing, I restricted access to only my computer for security.
+In a production environment, this would be changed to allow the entire internet (`0.0.0.0/0`).
-- **outbound rule is the default:** This is the default, necessary rule that permits the load balancer to forward traffic *out* to the Web Tier instances.
+- **outbound rule is the default:**

 <img src="vpc/Load-balancer-SG.png" alt="Load Balancer Security Group" width="600"/>

-**Web Tier SG (Public Instances)**
+**2. Web Tier Security Group (Public Instances)**
-- **Purpose:** The actual web servers.
-They don’t talk to the internet directly—only through the load balancer.
+- **Purpose:** Protects the web servers running Nginx and React.js.
+The web servers don’t talk to the internet directly—only through the load balancer.
 - **Rules:**
-  - Allow HTTP (80) from External LB SG.
+  - Allow HTTP (80) from Internet-Facing Load Balancer SG
+     - **Why:** Web servers only accept traffic on Port 80 if that traffic originates from the Internet-Facing Load Balancer SG.
+This is the main path for user traffic.
   - Allow HTTP (80) from my IP (for testing).
+     - **Why:** For direct testing and troubleshooting without going through the load balancer.
 <img src="vpc/web-tier-SG.png" alt="Web Tier Security Group" width="600"/>

-**Internal Load Balancer SG**
+**3. Internal Load Balancer SG**
-- **Purpose:** Balances traffic between the web and app tiers.
-Only accepts traffic from Web Tier SG.
+- **Purpose:** Routes **API requests** (messages asking the backend to fetch or save data) between web and application tiers.
+- **Inbound Rule:** Allow HTTP (port 80) from Web Tier SG only
+- **Why:** Only web servers should forward API requests to the application tier.
+When a user submits data on the website, the web server sends that data to the internal load balancer, which then distributes it to app servers.
 <img src="vpc/internal-LB-SG.png" alt="Internal Load Balancer SG" width="600"/>

 **Private Instance SG (App Tier)**
-- **Purpose:** App servers running on port 4000.
+- **Purpose:** App servers running the Node.js API(backend application that processes data and talks to the database) on port 4000
-- **Rules:**
+  - **Inbound Rules:**
-  - Port 4000 from Internal LB SG.
+  - Allow TCP (4000) from Internal Load Balancer SG
+    - **Why:** The internal load balancer forwards API requests to application servers
-  - Port 4000 from my IP (for testing).
+  - Allow TCP (4000) from my IP (for testing)
+    - **Why:** For direct testing of the Node.js API

 <img src="vpc/private-SG.png" alt="Private Instance SG" width="600"/>

-> **Mistake encountered:** Couldn’t find my Internal LB SG in the dropdown.
-I was in the wrong VPC.
+> **Mistake encountered:** Couldn’t find my Internal LB SG in the dropdown because I was in the wrong VPC.
 Switched to `3-tier-vpc`, problem solved.

 **DB SG (Database Tier)**
 - **Purpose:** DB servers.
 Only allow MySQL/Aurora (3306) from Private Instance SG (App Tier).